xxdd13/OverClock/README.md

 ![alt tag](https://github.com/xxdd13/OverClock/blob/master/logo.jpg)

-## /library/libiphone-lib.a is not included due to its size
+## /Libraries/libiphone-lib.a is removed due to its size, just get it from elsewhere and put it in

 ## Products
 -Unity 5